bandzcash/protocol-v2/README.md

 INFURA_KEY=""

-# Optional Etherscan key, for automatize the verification of the contracts at Etherscan
+# Optional SmartScan key, for automatize the verification of the contracts at SmartScan
-ETHERSCAN_KEY=""
+SMARTSCAN_KEY=""

 # Optional, if you plan to use Tenderly scripts
 TENDERLY_PROJECT=""